zackw/www.owlfolio.org/content/research/the-conference-formerly-known-as-oakland-day-2.md

+---
-Title: The Conference Formerly Known as Oakland, day 2
+title: The Conference Formerly Known as Oakland, day 2
-Date: 2012-05-22 20:52
+date: 2012-05-22 20:52
-Slug: the-conference-formerly-known-as-oakland-day-2
+slug: the-conference-formerly-known-as-oakland-day-2
+...

 I skipped the 8:30AM session today, it was mostly not interesting to me and I badly needed the extra hour of sleep.
 I'm sorry to miss